 What can I do with a PhD in Special Education?

-The purpose of UIC’s Special Education PhD program is to prepare students to pursue careers in special education research in either academia or to pursue school or district administrative positions.
-Most graduates move into higher education which includes preparing teachers, conducting research, and contributing to the field via various service activities.
+The purpose of UIC’s Special Education PhD program is to prepare students for careers as university researchers, teacher educators, and school leaders.
+Most graduates move into higher education which includes preparing teachers, conducting research, and contributing to the field through advocacy and service.

 How long does the program take?